Avcx/TechDegree-Project-3-Interactive-Form/README.md

 ## Additional Features

 In addition to the Live validation process:
-<strong><em>The email field</em></strong> possesses a special conditional message that displayswhether the user didn't format their email address properly or they forgot to fill it out at all.
+***The email field*** possesses a special conditional message that displayswhether the user didn't format their email address properly or they forgot to fill it out at all.

-<p><strong><em>The activities section</em></strong> doesn't allow the user to register for events that have overlapping times.</p>
+***The activities section*** doesn't allow the user to register for events that have overlapping times.

-<p>Additionally, the page will show the user a text field when they select the "Other" job role option.
+Additionally, the page will show the user a text field when they select the "*Other*" job role option.
 This field allows them to go into further detail about their title.
-This field is
-only displayed when "Other" is selected.</p>
+This field is only displayed when "*Other*" is selected.

-<p>And lastly, the <strong><em>T-Shirt info</em></strong> section only allows the user to select colors based on the shirt design chosen.</p>
+And lastly, the ***T-Shirt info*** section only allows the user to select colors based on the shirt design chosen.